optimizely/oui-icons/README.md

 # OUI Icons

-Default icons for the Optimizely apps and other OUI projects.
+Icons for the Optimizely application and other OUI projects.

 ## Getting Started

 - Clone the repo run `npm install`
 - Individual svg icons live in `/src/`

 ## Usage